If you are looking for a chicken breed that is pretty as well as practical, you might want to consider raising the Speckled Sussex chicken.

-In the United States, the SPeckled Sussex chicken is one of the most popular chicken breeds you can raise.
+In the United States, the Speckled Sussex chicken is one of the most popular chicken breeds you can raise.
 Therefore, it’s very easy to find it at hatcheries or local farm stores.
-The chicks are in good supply and almost always available.
+The baby chicks are in good supply and almost always available.

 Plus, Speckled Sussex chickens can be raised as dual-purpose birds, which is a major draw for people who want to get a bit more for their time and money.
 Not only does the Speckled Sussex lay a ton of eggs, but the bird can also produce a fine-tasting meat for the dinner table.

 You won’t have to do much extra when it comes to raising the Speckled Sussex chicken.
 This bird is a great, active forager who will help lower your feed bills as she continuously grazes your land.
 The bird is also great with children and serves as a fantastic lap chicken if you are in the market for a pet.